 - Business Mileage: The primary rate applies to business-related travel, including client meetings, deliveries, and work-related errands.
 This represents the highest reimbursement rate and is most commonly used by self-employed individuals and business owners.

-- Medical and Moving Purposes: A separate rate applies to miles driven for medical appointments or treatment, as well as moving expenses for active-duty military personnel relocating under military orders.
+- Medical and Moving Purposes: A separate rate applies to miles driven for medical appointments or treatment.
+The same applies to moving expenses for active-duty military personnel relocating under military orders.

-- Charitable Organizations: Miles driven in service of charitable organizations have a fixed rate that remains consistent year over year, as established by statute.
+- Charitable Organizations: Miles driven in service of charitable organizations have a fixed rate.
+This rate remains consistent year over year, as established by statute.

 Benefits of Digital Mileage Tracking